 “And let us not neglect our meeting together, as some people do, but encourage one another, especially now that the day of his return is drawing near.”1

 There is deep within the heart and soul of every one of us a need and longing to belong.
-The one who has no sense of belonging and being connected in relationship to at least one meaningful companion or friend, is more likely than not to become physically ill, depressed, a patient in a mental institution, or even suicidal.
-It may not be the most desirable but we can live without being in a romantic relationship, but we cannot live healthily without having at least one (and preferably more) healthy relationships.
+The one who has no sense of belonging is more likely than not to become physically ill, depressed, or even suicidal.
+Healthy relationships are necessary for our overall well-being.

 Suggested prayer: "Dear God, thank You that you have created me for relationships.
-Please help me first to be a good friend and then find a few loving relationships to get legitimate needs met in healthy ways.
+Please help me first to be a good friend and then find those healthy friendships where I can belong.
 Thank You for hearing and answering my prayer.
-Gratefully, in Jesus's name, amen."
+Gratefully, in Jesus' name, amen."

 1. Hebrews 10:25 (NLT).